Sleep Easy With This Simple Bedtime Yoga Routine

 From bound angle pose, slowly lay back either onto your mat or supported by a blanket or bolster for reclined bound angle pose or Supta Baddha Konasana.
 Place your hands on your belly or at your sides and melt into this super relaxing pose.
 Bring your awareness to your breath, slowly inhaling and slowly exhaling.
-Hold this pose as long as you like, a few minutes is best when engaging in a yoga for sleep sequence like this.
+Hold this pose as long as you like, but a few minutes is best when engaging in a yoga routine for sleep sequence.

 Reclined bound angle, sometimes referred to as reclined butterfly pose, is one of the most restorative yoga poses there is.
 Not only does it help calm the mind, but it also reduces heart rate, decreases muscular tension and offers relief from stress.

 From reclined bound angle, slowly make your way into shoulder stand, or Sarvangasana.
 If you’re unsure of how to practice shoulder stand correctly, watching a YouTube tutorial or asking your yoga teacher to show you how it’s done is suggested.
 Once you have gotten yourself into proper positioning in shoulder stand, hold for a count of 10-15 slow, deep breaths.